In this post, we will go through how your neck could be injuring you during your handstand pushups.

 #1 – Handstand Pushup With Head-forward Posture

 As you raised the hands over the head, and your head is being forward, it creates a weak spot in the spine.
-With that head forward, the neck is in a weak position, and it puts a lot of stress in your spine and midback areas.
+With that head forward, the neck is in a weak position, and it puts a lot of stress on your spine and midback areas.
 The weak points decrease how much overhead press force you can create.
 The force you are creating, will put a lot of stress in the neck area and cause irritation.

 #2 – Handstand Pushup With Shoulder-forward Posture